Complete Guide

 Refinance Later

-Think about refinancing to a lender with a lower interest rate if your credit or market rates improve after the study.
+Consider refinancing to the new lender that has a lower interest rate in case your credit or market rates have improved after the study.

 Prepayment